 Having said what a great value SkyMiles can be for flights to Australia, I made a mistake in booking my Virgin Australia ticket.
 Basically, I ended up with a free ticket from Melbourne to Sydney, but no viable way back home after that.
 Oops.

-I was grumpy about my mistake for a couple days, and then I decided to move on.
+I was grumpy about my mistake for a couple of days, and then I decided to move on.
 (See the $10 rule about not stressing over small expenses.
 The same principle holds true when it comes to points.)

 Even though I had screwed up, I still had to get home somehow.
 I considered a couple of options, including going all the way around the world the other way (perhaps with Etihad or Qatar Airways), or potentially routing through New Zealand, Fiji, or Hawaii.